TanyaElizabeth13/Milestone-Project-2/docs/README.md

 The main mascot is the tomato character, he was chosen as the main one to stand out against the green tones across the page.

+>As an owner of the game site, I want to promote healthy eating for children through colourful characters.

 **Non character cards**

 ![cardfronts](../docs/imgs/cardfronts.jpg)